2020 College Football Playoff rankings release schedule: Dates, TV channels

 - 12 p.m.
 Sunday, Dec.
 20 (Selection Day)

-The top four teams will participate in the semifinals Friday, Jan.
-1, in the Rose Bowl and Sugar Bowl.
-The national championship game will be played Monday, Jan.
+The top four teams will participate in the semifinals on Friday, Jan.
+1. The national championship game will be played Monday, Jan.
 11, at Hard Rock Stadium in Miami Gardens, Florida.

 THE BOWL SEASON SCHEDULE: 2020-21 College football bowl schedule, scores, TV listings, matchups